Welcome to today's edition of the Rush 24-7 podcast.

 Sadly, it does to some people.

-It is it is mystifying to me.
+It is mystifying to me.

-What we have here are certain people, and I'm I'm I it's I'm sorry to say this.
+What we have here are certain people.

 I mean, you can talk to people who've worked in campaign after campaign after campaign, and they'll tell you it isn't over till it's over.

-Uh if we lose, we lose.
+If we lose, we lose.

 And we'll know why.

-Uh, I I it's just it's just it's maddening to me, ladies and gentlemen, because uh these people on our side talking about all the Republican problems, no, I the they don't spend as much time citing all the Democrat problems, don't spend hardly any time imagining the big news if Democrats lose this.
+You know, it's maddening to me, ladies and gentlemen, because these people on our side talking about all the Republican problems, they don't spend as much time citing all the Democrat problems.

-By the way, have you noticed how the drive-by media and the Democratic Party is hiding Nancy Pelosi?
+By the way, have you noticed how the Drive-By Media and the Democratic Party is hiding Nancy Pelosi?

 More on that in just a second.